The Paul Law Firm P.C.

 1. Report the injury to your employer immediately.

-5. Contact The C. Paul Law Firm P.C. to protect your rights before dealing with insurance adjusters.
+5. Contact The C. Paul Law Firm P.C. before dealing with insurance adjusters.

 Frequently Asked Questions